It is important that you read this declaration carefully so that you are happy you understand its content.

 - your employment history

-If we do not receive that information after a reasonable period of time and by a set date, or if the information is not satisfactory, we can cancel your application without giving you your application fee back.
-If your application is cancelled, you will not be able to submit another application for entry in the same admissions cycle.
+If we do not receive the requested information after a reasonable period of time and by a set date, or if the information you provide is not satisfactory, we can cancel your application.
+A cancelled application counts towards your limit of ten submitted applications.

-Your application is a contract between you and us, and when you accept an offer from a training provider, there will be a separate contract between you and them.
+Your application is a contract between you and us, and when you accept an offer from a university or college, there will be a separate contract between you and them.
 No one else can enforce any part of these respective contracts under the terms of the Contracts (Rights of Third Parties) Act 1999 or any other legislation.

 We try to process applications and decisions efficiently and accurately.
-However, we are not responsible for any mistakes or delays, or any loss or damage suffered by you as a result of any mistakes or delays, which are due to the acts or omissions of training providers, or which are otherwise outside of our reasonable control.
+However, we are not responsible for any mistakes or delays, or any loss or damage suffered by you as a result of any mistakes or delays, which are due to the acts or omissions of universities or colleges or which are otherwise outside of our reasonable control.

-h.
-What you can expect from the training provider when you receive an offer
+g.
+What you can expect from a university or college when you receive an offer

-When you receive an offer of a place from a training provider, they should also provide you with or make available to you the 'pre-contract' information which is required under consumer protection legislation.
-This information should include, amongst other things, relevant information about course information and costs, such as tuition fees and any other relevant costs required for the course, arrangements for making payments to the training provider, and their complaints handling process, including your right to cancel your contract should you change your mind.
-The training provider should also provide you with information about their terms, rules and regulations relating to student conduct, which explain your rights and obligations to the training provider and, likewise their obligations to you, as a student at their institution.
+When you receive an offer of a place from a university or college, they should also provide you with or make available to you the 'pre-contract' information which is required under consumer protection legislation.
+This information should include, amongst other things, relevant information about course information and costs, such as tuition fees and any other relevant costs such as for field trips or specialist equipment required for the course, arrangements for making payments to the university or college and their complaints handling process, including your right to cancel your contract should you change your mind.
+The university or college should also provide you with information about their terms, rules and regulations relating to student conduct, which explain your rights and obligations to the university or college and, likewise their obligations to you, as a student at their institution.

-You should read and understand this information before making a decision about an offer, as this is likely to form the terms and conditions of the contract between yourself and the training provider if you subsequently enrol there.
-If you do not receive the required information, or you wish to make a complaint, or if you are not clear about anything relating to your offer and the information provided, you should contact the training provider directly to ask for further advice.
+You should read and understand this information before making a decision about an offer, as this is likely to form the terms and conditions of the contract between yourself and the university or college if you subsequently enrol there.
+If you do not receive the required information, or you wish to make a complaint, or if you are not clear about anything relating to your offer and the information provided, you should contact the university or college directly to ask for further advice.

-If you become a student, under your contract with the training provider, they must do all they can to provide the educational services in accordance with the contract that you have with them.
-If the training provider is unable to provide these services for any reason, they must do all they can to keep the disruption to your education to a minimum, for example, by offering you a place on a suitable alternative course or providing assistance to help you find a suitable alternative place elsewhere.
+If you become a student, under your contract with the university or college, they must do all they can to provide the educational services in accordance with the contract that you have with them.
+If the university or college is unable to provide these services for any reason, they should do all they can to keep the disruption to your education to a minimum, for example, by offering you a place on a suitable alternative course or providing assistance to help you find a suitable alternative place elsewhere.

 Your right to appeal if we cancel your application